 High-Quality Trainings Build a Buzz Around Learning

 When it comes to in-person trainings, there is no doubt these experiences are important and will still comprise around 20-30% of the learning approach of most organizations when developing a learning culture.
 Best-in-class training programs are level-appropriate, interactive, and experiential.
 Increasingly, companies also want to ensure that training programs are designed to facilitate relationship-building, not just learning.
 As more and more of the workforce is virtual and globally dispersed, in-person training programs are sometimes a rare opportunity for face time that the organization needs to leverage.
-Skill-building remains the primary goal, but emotionally impactful training experiences are the new standard in developing a learning culture.
+Skill-building remains the primary goal, but emotionally impactful training experiences are the new standard in building a learning organization.

 Finding the right in-person trainings can have a profound effect when it comes to transforming into a world-class workplace learning culture .
 As soon as the “buzz” around the initiative changes and people realize the training is targeted and actionable, your entire workforce will make developing a learning culture a greater priority.
 The reality is that most people are eager for high-quality training, but are often disappointed by the training content that is actually delivered.
 If you can change the reputation of your training programs, the word will spread and your organization will become known for how it approaches learning.